radiomuseum/cohiradia-website/src/software_en.md

 <img src="https://cohiradia.radiomuseum.org/download/software/COHIWizard1.2.9_screenshot.PNG" width="400" height="200" /> [<img src="https://cohiradia.radiomuseum.org/download/software/Button_Download.PNG" width="200" height="70" />](https://cohiradia.radiomuseum.org/download/software/COHIWizard_v1.2.9c.zip)

-<p style='text-align: justify;'>COHIWizard 1.2.9 is the latest upgrade to COHIWizard 1.0 and includes all previous functions as well as many bug fixes.
-The main new features are:
+<p style='text-align: justify;'> COHIWizard 1.2.9 is the last upgrade to the first version COHIWizard 1.0.
+Although the latter is still available for download below (for users who are still using this version), it is no longer recommended due to its reduced range of functions.
+V1.2.9 and finally contains many bug fixes and new features such as:

+* the option to create your own recordings as with RFCorder v1.2, including the automatic start of a recording using a timer.
 * extended configuration menu
 * Player: full recording function including recording timer as with RFCorder 1.2
 * Scrollable interface for adaptation to low screen resolutions